lmapii/practical-zephyr/02_devicetree_basics/readme.md

 -- Including generated dts.cmake file: /path/to/build/zephyr/dts.cmake
 ```

-We get three files: The `zephyr.dts` that has been generated out of our preprocessed `zephyr.dts.pre`, a `devicetree_generated.h` header file, and a CMake file `dts.cmake`.
+We get three files: The `zephyr.dts` that has been generated out of the preprocessed `zephyr.dts.pre`, a `devicetree_generated.h` header file, and a CMake file `dts.cmake`.

 As promised, the original devicetree `dtc` compiler _is_ invoked during the build, and that's where it comes into play: The `zephyr.dts` devicetree source file is fed into `dtc`, but not to generate any binaries or source code, but to generate warnings and errors.
 The output itself is discarded.
 This helps to reduce the complexity of the Python devicetree script `gen_defines.py` and ensures that the devicetree source file used in Zephyr is at least still compatible with the original specification.

-The `devicetree_generated.h` header file replaces the devicetree blob `dtb`: It is included by the drivers and our application and thereby strips all unnecessary or unused parts. **"Macrobatics"** is the term that Martì Bolivar used in his [talk about the Zephyr devicetree in the June 2022 developer summit][zephyr-summit-22-devicetree], and it fits.
+The `devicetree_generated.h` header file replaces the devicetree blob `dtb`: It is included by the drivers and our application and thereby strips all unnecessary or unused parts. **"Macrobatics"** is the term that Martì Bolivar used in his [talk about the Zephyr devicetree at the June 2022 developer summit][zephyr-summit-22-devicetree], and it fits.
 Even for our tiny application, the generated header is over 15000 lines of code!
-We'll see later how these macros are used by the Zephyr API and drivers.
-If you're curious, have a look at `zephyr/include/zephyr/devicetree.h`, for now, let's have a glimpse:
+We'll see later how these macros are used with the Zephyr devicetree API.
+If you're curious, have a look at `zephyr/include/zephyr/devicetree.h` already.
+For now, let's have a glimpse:

 `build/zephyr/include/generated/devicetree_generated.h`
 ```c